What is cyber security and why is it so important?

 If you feel even slightly suspicious about an email – just delete it.
 If it is from a real company who needs to contact you – they will try again, and probably even have other methods to contact you (phone or letter in the post for example).
 You should definitely ignore anything that asks you to click a link or open a file.

 You can always check on the website of the company the email is claiming to be from.
-Don’t get there through a link in the email – search from Google or a similar search engine and find out what that company says about what they would and wouldn’t say in an email.
-There may even be a mechanism for reporting fake emails.
+Don’t get there through any link in the email – search from Google or a similar search engine and find out what that company says about what they would and wouldn’t say in an email.
+There may even be a mechanism for reporting a fake email.
 The more you can do this, the more chance there is of getting these shut down.
 A company won’t mind if you report a suspicious email and it turns out it was from them – like me, they would rather that you erred on the side of caution.

 What else you can do to protect your identity?